passWallet/Towan/README.md

 # TOWAN Project (The One Without A Name)

-UPDATE: I am keeping this project bt will remove the django admin extension and it will be replace by a towan-client desktop application.
+UPDATE: I am keeping this project but will remove the django admin extension and it will be replace by a towan-client desktop application.

 Also there is a demo available [here](http://lola.ninja).
 You can donate to the project via this interface.